chisam0217/Graph-Universal-Attack/README.md

 *dataset: the network dataset you are going to attack* \
 *radius: the radius of the l2 Norm Projection*

+The verision of jupyter notebook is also supported as: universal_attack.ipynb

 ## Evaluate the test asr
 after finishing the training of the GUA, we then evaluate the test asr over the test nodes **Example:** python eval_baseline --dataset cora --radius 4 --evaluate_mode universal \